polkadot-fellows/xcm-format/README.md

 Exactly equivalent to a Type 3 *Sub-destination* whose `primary` is a Type 4 *Super-destination*.

-- `sibling: MultiDest` The destination, interpreted in the context of the the current context's super destination.
+- `sibling: MultiDest` The destination, interpreted in the context of the current context's super destination.

 ### Type 6: 20-byte Ethereum Account Key